athanasso/MineSweeper_py/README.md

 # MineSweeper_py

-# A simmple Minesweeper implementation with tkinter python
+# A simple Minesweeper implementation with tkinter python